masakhane-io/masakhane-ner/MasakhaNER2.0/README.md

 ```
 We provide sample datasets for *ful*, *sot*, *orm*, *run*, *lin*, *tir*, and *ven*.

-For a new language, not supported, you need to follow this steps:
+For a new language, not supported, you need to follow these steps:
 * Obtain a text file in the language, and use sentencepiece of mDeBERTaV3 model to tokenize the texts.
 An example is [here](https://github.com/masakhane-io/masakhane-ner/blob/main/MasakhaNER2.0/ranking_languages/prepare_ranking_data_new_lang.py)
 * Run the *langrank_predict.py* with the required parameters as shown above